tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/04_Rectify/03_04_Rectify_Submit_a_Request_to_Rectify.md

 ![image](/articles/demo_project/DPM_Demo_Project/images/04_1_Rectify_Regulation.jpg)

+The **Data Rectification** Request Type under the **CCPA** Regulation displays both phone number and email address entry fields.
+The information that the Customer can update depends on source systems and any options you designate for the Customer as modifiable data.

 Complete the field(s) on the right side of the form.
-The **Data Rectification** Request Type under the **CCPA** Regulation displays only an email address entry field.
-Enter the Customer email address.
-Confirmation of data masking will be sent to the email address entered into this field.

 ![image](/articles/demo_project/DPM_Demo_Project/images/04_2_Rectify_FormFields.jpg)